Fresno Traction Company: Preceding horsecar operations

-Expansion
+Electrification

 The Fresno Traction Company was incorporated in 1903 authorized to build 196 mile of electric railroads connecting Fresno to Selma, Trimmers Springs, Wawona, Central, and Washington Colonies.
 Electric operations commenced with three single truck Hammond cars purchased from the United Railroads of San Francisco, and five California cars built by W. L. Holman Car Company.
 After 4 mile of new track had been laid, these expansion plans were curtailed by the 1906 San Francisco earthquake.
 By 1909 the Fresno Avenue subway had been built under the steam railroad line, and lines along Tulare Street, Fresno Avenue, and J Street had been improved with double track.
 A car barn and repair shop was built at the end of Tulare Street to hold ten new double-truck Paye cars built by American Car Company.

 Southern Pacific (SP) purchased a controlling stock interest in 1910 and replaced most of the older rail with heavier 75-pound rail.
 The Roeding Park branch line was completed in 1912, and four longer Paye cars were purchased from the Jewett Car Company.
 A line was completed to the company-owned Fresno Beach in 1915.
 A total of 41.55 mile of track was in operation when automobile competition halted further expansion after World War I. Power was purchased from San Joaquin Light and Power Corporation at 1000 volt, 60 cycle, 3 phase AC and converted to 550 volt DC in substations at O and Platt Streets, at Herndon and Forkner Avenues, and on Blackstone Avenue near Webster Street.
 Nineteen Birney cars were placed in operation after the war, and the original Hammond cars were replaced by twelve lightweight double-truck cars built by St. Louis Car Company in 1925.
-Individual lines were abandoned as service contracted through the 1930s; and all streetcar operations ended on 20 May 1939.
+Individual lines were abandoned as service contracted through the 1930s.
+Southern Pacific announced its intention to replace all remaining service with buses, only to sell the system to National City Lines a few weeks later in March 1939.
+All streetcar operations ended on May 20, 1939.

-Roster
+Rolling stock

 Fresno Interurban

 The Fresno Interurban Railway was incorporated in 1914 to build a 26 mile electric railway from Fresno to Clovis, California.
 Construction of that line proceeded slowly eastward from Fresno with a Hall-Scott gasoline motor car providing service over the completed portion.
 The 100 HP Hall-Scott car #1 seated 43 passengers.
 While construction of the line to Clovis was underway, an electrified branch line was put in operation between J Street and Fresno State College with two 48-passenger cars (#102 & #103) leased from the Peninsular Railway.
-When the Hall-Scott car broke down in September, 1917, Santa Fe Railroad #2157 0-6-0 was leased to continue service over the main line.
+When the Hall-Scott car broke down in September 1917, Santa Fe Railroad #2157 0-6-0 was leased to continue service over the main line.
 Passenger service to Fresno State College ended when the interurban declared bankruptcy in 1918; and Santa Fe purchased the company in 1922.
 The incomplete line toward Clovis was improved in 1924 to serve as a freight branch of the Santa Fe Railroad.